huridocs/pdf_metadata_extraction/README.md

 ## Docker containers

-A redis server is needed to use the service.
-For that matter, it can be used the docker-compose file `docker-compose-service-with-redis.yml` that has a built-in redis server.
+A redis server is needed to use the service asynchronously.
+For that matter, it can be used the command `./run start:testing` that has a built-in redis server.

-Containers with `docker-compose up`
+Containers with `./run start`

 ![Alt logo](readme_pictures/docker_compose_up.png?raw=true "docker-compose up")

-Containers with `docker-compose -f docker-compose-service-with-redis.yml up`
+Containers with `./run start:testing`

 ![Alt logo](readme_pictures/docker_compose_redis.png?raw=true "docker-compose -f docker-compose-service-with-redis.yml up")